mallen-11/math-problem-solver/README.md

-Thank you to my mentor, Paul Savala, and St. Edward's University for their continued support and guidance.
+Thank you to my mentor, Paul Savala, and St. Edward's University Math Department for their continued support and guidance.